Kálmán Tisza: Political career

-With the defeat of the Hungarians during the revolution, many of the reforms were revoked and Hungary was put under military dictatorship under Austrian general Julius Haynau.
-Though the revolution's suppression ended the parliamentary-style government in Hungary, it did not destroy the seeds that were sown by the initial reforms.
-During 1859 and 1860—after seeing the Hungarian popular support for the Italians during the Austro-Italian wars—Austria began to try new constitutional experiments in Hungary.
-During this period, Kálmán Tisza was first elected to the newly formed government.
+In August 1860 Tisza married the countess Helen Degenfeld-Schomburg, a union which brought him into close connexion with the Károlyis, the Podmaniczkys and the Odescalchis.
+He was unanimously elected to represent Debreczen at the 1861 Diet, and was elected vice-president of the house at its second session.
+The Diet was divided between the "Addressers", led by Ferenc Deák, and the "Resolutionists," led by Count László Teleki, and on the death of the latter Tisza succeeded him as the leader of the more radical party.
+During the Provisorium (1861–1865) Tisza fought for constitutional reform in the columns of the Hon and the Magyar Sojtó, his leading articles, afterwards collected and published under the title of Alföldi Levelek (Letters from the Alföld), being by far the most important contribution to the controversy.
+When the Diet was again summoned by royal decree on 10 December 1865, Tisza once more represented Debreczen and formed, with Kálmán Ghyczy, the Left-centre party.

 Then, in 1867, on behalf of the Hungarian Parliament, Tisza participated in negotiations with Emperor Franz Joseph I that led to the Compromise of 1867 (Ausgleich; Kiegyezés).
 The importance of this document is that it restored the "Constitutional integrity of Hungary" (Janos 90), with the exception over powers of defense and foreign affairs.
 These minor concessions by the Emperor soon collated and restored the powers, concerning internal affairs back to the Hungarians.
 These changed circumstances laid the path for Tisza to rise to the position of Prime Minister.
 In 1875, he founded the Liberal Party and was elected to the position of Prime Minister of Hungary.
 The efficiency of the government was initially quite weak and his actions during his 15-year service mainly consisted of reforming the government and the economy.

 The newly born government bureaucracy of Hungary was inefficient and lacked a centralized government.
 One of the first acts performed under the premiership of Kálmán Tisza was the consolidation of power and transformation of the bureaucracy into a single, capable apparatus: "The bureaucracy was in charge of the elections and perpetuating the liberal majority, while parliament and the party would lend an aura of legitimacy to bureaucratic policies and provide a forum to articulate bureaucratic interests" (Janos 97).
 Kálmán Tisza achieved consolidation of power within the government while Parliament simply served to legitimize those actions.
 Consolidation of power also consisted of the reform of an incumbent parliament where members came to hold their seats regularly without challenge.